harsha-0110/PPPwn-Luckfox/README.md

 ## Notes
 - This repo is a work in progress and may contain bugs.
 - Tested on Luckfox Pico Pro.
-- Installation takes about 25-30 minutes on pro model may take longer on plus model.
+- Ubuntu Installation takes about 10-15 minutes on pro model may take longer on plus model.

 ## Future Plans
 - Make pre-built images with PPPwn-Luckfox setup to make installation easier and faster.